-Kim Jakeman is a partner and member of the Harper Grey LLP Health Law practice group.
-She has extensive court experience representing clients in complex medical malpractice cases.
+Kim Jakeman is a partner with Harper Grey LLP and Assistant Chair of the firm’s Health Law practice group.

 Born and raised in Alberta, Kim now lives in the Lower Mainland with her family.
-She is an accomplished athlete with a Level 1 Crossfit Instructor Certificate.
-She enjoys road biking, having participated in the Whistler Gran Fondo, and has completed two marathons.
-She grew up as a competitive athlete in gymnastics, swimming, basketball and volleyball.
+She is an accomplished athlete.
+She enjoys road biking, has completed two marathons and has dabbled a bit in the world of triathlons.
+Her athletic pursuits have allowed her to bring a strong sense of discipline and focus to her conflict resolution practice.

 - University of British Columbia, LL.B., 1989